jmillerv/shortcast/README.md

 - Captive portal is configured through bash scripts that are embedded in the binary
 - Lightweight static site generator is small enough to be included in the binary

+### Status
+This project is in hiatus but not abandoned